top of page

 founder of Hamrah Arts Club

-Nazafarin Lotfi is a multidisciplinary artist and organizer who creates space through drawing, painting, sculpture, and community organizing.
-Embracing the power and agency of subtle forms, absence, and ambiguous materiality, Lotfi’s practice troubles the status quo and points to alternative realities beyond the here-and-now.
+Nazafarin Lotfi (she/her) is a Chicago-based multidisciplinary artist and organizer who creates space through drawing, painting, sculpture, and community organizing.
+Lotfi is interested in imagination not only as a catalyst for creation but also as a force capable of shaping worlds.
 She received her MFA from the School of the Art Institute of Chicago and her BA from the University of Tehran.
-Her work has been exhibited nationally and internationally at venues such as Artpace, Phoenix Art Museum, Sun Valley Museum of Art, Illinois State University, Tucson Museum of Art, Elmhurst Museum of Art, MOCA Tucson, Regards Chicago, among others.
-She is the recipient of 2023 Eliza Moore Fellowship for Artistic Excellence.
-Lotfi’s practice has received support from the Arizona Commission on the Arts, the Andy Warhol Foundation, the Arts Foundation for Tucson and Southern Arizona, and the City of Chicago Department of Cultural Affairs.
-In 2021-22, she was a Matakyev Research Fellow at the Center for Imagination in the Borderlands at Arizona State University.
+Her work has been exhibited nationally and internationally and has received support from numerous organizations, including the Arizona Commission on the Arts, the Andy Warhol Foundation, the Arts Foundation for Tucson and Southern Arizona, and the City of Chicago Department of Cultural Affairs, among others.
+Lotfi serves as a lecturer in the Department of Visual Arts at the University of Chicago.

 Mahdia